saucelabs/sauce-docs/docs/mobile-apps/app-storage.md

 App storage recognizes \*.apk and \*.aab files as Android apps and \*.ipa or \*.zip files as iOS apps. \*.zip files (for simulator tests only) are parsed to determine whether a valid *.app bundle exists.

-:::caution AAB Files are Resigned in Espresso Tests With Espresso, if you supply an .aab file, Sauce Labs must extract the .apk during installation, which necessitates resigning and instrumenting both the `app` and `testApp` in order to maintain matching signatures, without which tests will fail.
+:::caution AAB App Signing

-If your Espresso tests require you to disable instrumentation on private devices, consider using .apk files for your `app` and `testApp`.
+To install an \*.apk app that is extracted from an \*.aab file, Sauce Labs must sign the \*.apk using its own signature.
+In such cases, Sauce Labs signs both the `app` and `testApp` to ensure matching signatures, even if instrumentation is disabled.
+Otherwise, the app installation will fail.
 :::

 You can also upload and store other file types for generic use, such as a pre-run executable, package, or binary.
 Some of the formats for this type of use case include: